 The weather at Slide Rock State Park is similar to that of Sedona.
 The elevation is almost 5,000 feet.
-For an ideal summer visit, bring your bathing suit, towel, plenty of sun block, a trash bag, and shoes to protect your feet.
-In the winter be sure to bring your camera to capture ice on the rocks and a pair of binoculars to enjoy the birds.
+For an ideal summer visit, bring your bathing suit, towel, plenty of sunblock, a trash bag, and shoes to protect your feet.
+Be sure to bring your camera to capture ice on the rocks and a pair of binoculars to enjoy the birds in the winter.

-The park has short trails including a nature trail.
+The park has short trails, including a nature trail.
 It is also close to several Coconino National Forest hiking trails.
-This area is managed on a pack-it-in, pack-it-out basis, and any type of glass containers are strictly prohibited.
+This area is managed on a pack-it-in, pack-it-out basis, and any glass containers are strictly prohibited.

 Pendley Homestead Trail:

-0.25 mile trail with a difficulty rating of easy.
+0.25-mile trail with a difficulty rating of easy.
 This paved, level trail is suitable for all visitors and travels through a portion of the historic Pendley Homestead of Slide Rock State Park.
-Features along the trail include some of the original apple orchards, Pendley Homestead house, tourist cabins, apple packing barn, various farming implements that were used historically in the homestead, a new orchard of semi-dwarf apple trees, and spectacular views of the canyon walls of Oak Creek Canyon.
+Features along the trail include some of the original apple orchards, Pendley Homestead house, tourist cabins, apple packing barn, various farming implements used historically in the homestead, a new orchard of semi-dwarf apple trees, and spectacular views of the canyon walls of Oak Creek Canyon.

 Slide Rock Route:

 This is a 0.3-mile trail with a difficulty rating of moderate.
 This primitive route along Oak Creek is the main access to the Slide Rock Swim Area.
-This is extremely popular area features a natural water slide along Oak Creek.
+This is trendy, swank, aka totally dope area, features a natural water slide along Oak Creek.